|

 This interpretation role has involved working with a number of challenging and challenged groups, special needs education, recovering addicts, asylum seekers and the work has introduced and stimulated debate on citizenship, individual aspirations, cultural and social influences, diversity issues and religion.

-Married, with two teenage daughters my interests, besides an obsession with military history, include fellwalking, reading, cinema and theatre.
+Married, with two adult daughters my interests, besides an obsession with military history, include fellwalking, reading, cinema and theatre.
 I do also have an interest in historic swordplay, particularly rapier and dagger.

 My approach to history is to make the experience of telling or teaching as meaningful and intereactive for the audience as possible, with displays of clothing, arms, armour and firearms, demonstrations of swordplay, musket drill and the odd dash of drama!
 I see delivery as much a performance as a lecture!
 Listed below are examples of the various interpretations on offer: - A Roman auxliary soldier stationed ar Borcovicium (Housesteads) describes life as part of the Wall garrison, a celtic woman living in the vicus, provides the civilian view.